 With operations in 54 countries and territories, Chubb’s business and operating models are exposed to the full impact of global climate change.
 In our business, Chubb is committed to developing insurance products and risk management services that facilitate market-based solutions to current and pending environmental and climate-related issues.

-Chubb makes sustainability and preservation a high priority, integrating environmentalism into many aspects of our business from our products and services to our day-to-day operations as well as within our philanthropic commitments.
+Chubb makes sustainability and preservation a high priority, integrating environmentalism into many aspects of our business, from our products and services to our day-to-day operations, as well as within our philanthropic commitments.
 In 2019, the company earned a score of B on the CDP’s climate change program ranking.

 Chubb has been a pioneer in developing advanced environmental insurance solutions, including coverages for premises-based exposures, contractors’ and project pollution liability, renewable energy, clean tech and environmental cleanup projects, as well as “green building” consulting services and a property policy that enables greener rebuilding after a loss.